kavosh8/kavosh8.github.io/index.md

 ## News
 *   Our paper on learning the target network in function space got into ICML 2024.
 I am super excited about this one, so please stay tuned!
+*   I gave my volunatry resignation from Amazon.
+I will be in the job market after taking a 3-month break!
 * 	Our paper on foundation models for continual learning was accepted at ICLR 2024.
-*   I gave my volunatry resignation from Amazon to take a break.
-I will in the job market soon!
 *   Will present two papers at Neurips 2023.
 (See you again in New Orleans!)
 *   Gave a talk at Seattle Mind and Machines meetup on UW's beautiful campus.
 *   Gave a talk at Amazon's RL reading group.